tBaxter/another-rodeo/src/pages/web-things/linkroll.md

 <iframe src="https://mastodon.social/@tbaxter/112083281191909486/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://mastodon.social/embed.js" async="async"></script>

 And I learned that yes, it has been done (and done well), but *how* to do it is less clear. in particular [Nicolas Hoizey](https://nicolas-hoizey.com/) had a very nice version, and had [written up part of it](https://nicolas-hoizey.com/articles/2023/02/08/a-bookmarklet-to-create-a-new-link-content-markdown-on-github/).
 In the interest of completeness (and so I can remember how I did it), here are all the steps.
-I should also note that Nicolas' implementation is way, way more sophisticated and complex than mine.
-This is the cavedweller version.
+I should also note that Nicolas' implementation is way, way more sophisticated and complex than mine, and that his 11ty codebase is chock full of interesting things I'll probably emulate later.
+For now, for this linkroll, this is the cavedweller version.
 We're [digging for fire](https://www.youtube.com/watch?v=xekfBhiqfig) here.

 ### Prepare the bookmarklet
-1.
+1. Install the [bookmarklet NPM package](https://www.npmjs.com/package/bookmarklet) with `npm install bookmarklet` or, if you're like me and you have some sort of NPM path issue you don't want to track down, shake your head and make it a global install: `npm install -g bookmarklet`
+2. Following the link from Nicolas' site, I grabbed his [bookmarklet code](https://github.com/nhoizey/nicolas-hoizey.com/blob/main/assets/js/bookmarklets/new-link.js) and put it in the same location on my site: `/assets/js/bookmarklets/`
+3. In the bookmarklet script, look for `newFileUrl` and change the Github address to your own.
+I also modified it to automatically prompt for tags after getting _really_ confused about why my pages didn't show up in any collections.
+You can see [my version in Github](https://github.com/tBaxter/another-rodeo/blob/main/assets/js/bookmarklets/new-link.js).
+4. Build the bookmarklet with `bookmarklet --demo assets/js/bookmarklets/new-link.js src/tools/bookmarklets/new-link.html`.
+Note that the last half of that command is the destination.
+In my case, I had to create a directory or two before I could get the output file there.
+5. Fire up your local site with `npm start` and navigate to `http://localhost:8080/tools/bookmarklets/new-link/`.
+You should see your bookmarklet and be able to drag it to your bookmarks bar.
+6. This is a good time to test it.
+Navigate to any page and click the bookmarklet.
+You should see prompts for the page title and a slugified (URL-safe) version of the title.
+If you're using my version, you should also get a prompt for tags.
+Click "OK" through the prmpts and you _should_ get redirected to github, where you should see a draft of a new page.

+### Creating new entries for the linkroll
+Whenever you click the bookmarklet it will create a new page in Github.
+At that point, you still need to save and commit the changes to create the new entry.
+I don't know if this part could be automated, and I didn't look into it because I thought it was a useful final step to ensure that the entry looked correct and an additional point to add any last-minute edits.

+### Showing the entries
+This is where things got a little more difficult for me.
+I couldn't find as much documentation on the output side, and Nicolas has a lot of things going on in his source code.
+This is a significantly dumbed down version.